openmrs/openmrs-contrib-rest-api-docs/source/includes/Patient/patient_identifier_type.md

 *format* | string | a regular expression defining what the identifier text should contain *formatDescription* | string | an optional description of the regular expression,(used to explain the requirements of the regular expression in terms a user would understand).
 For example, a regular expression like `\d{4,8}` could have a description like "Must be a number between 4 and 8 digits in length."
-*required* | boolean | a true/false whether every patient must have this type *checkDigit* | boolean | a true/false whether this identifier has a checkdigit at the end (Required) *validator* | string | full class name of an [IdentifierValidator](https://docs.openmrs.org/doc/org/openmrs/patient/IdentifierValidator.html) (e.g., [`org.openmrs.patient.impl.LuhnIdentifierValidator`](https://docs.openmrs.org/doc/org/openmrs/patient/impl/LuhnIdentifierValidator.html))
+*required* | boolean | a true/false whether every patient must have this type *validator* | string | full class name of an [IdentifierValidator](https://docs.openmrs.org/doc/org/openmrs/patient/IdentifierValidator.html) (e.g., [`org.openmrs.patient.impl.LuhnIdentifierValidator`](https://docs.openmrs.org/doc/org/openmrs/patient/impl/LuhnIdentifierValidator.html))

 *locationBehavior* | "REQUIRED" or "NOT USED" | behavior of the location with respect to the identifier,"REQUIRED" if a location must be associated with the identifier; "NOT_USED" if the identifier does require a location